 What Intelligent Behavior(s) were used to solve the problems?
-How did you use these Intelligent Behavior(s) to complete your task: Creating, Imagining & Innovating Persisting Questioning and posing problems Meta-cognition
+How did you use these Intelligent Behavior(s) to complete your task:

 Choose 4 vocabulary words from our unit to describe the book and justify your choice.
 How might your school evolve to change the attitude towards diversity in a positive way?